riney/real-c64-bot/README.md

 ## Description

-A bot to execute BASIC code, received in messages from a variety of sources, on a real Commodore 64, capture the results in a 30-second video, and post the video back as a reply to the original message.
+A bot to execute BASIC code received in messages from a variety of sources on a real Commodore 64, capture the results in a 30-second video, and post the video back as a reply to the original message.